 Although the law in this area is in many instances unclear, based on our current income and assets and projections as to the value of our ADSs and outstanding ordinary shares pursuant to this offering, we do not expect to be treated as a PFIC for our 2012 taxable year or the foreseeable future thereafter.
 Therefore, if you make a "deemed sale" or "deemed dividend" election for 2011, your ADSs or ordinary shares with respect to which such election was made should not be treated as shares in a PFIC unless we subsequently become a PFIC.
 Regardless of whether we qualify as a PFIC or not for 2011, while we do not anticipate being a PFIC in 2012, because the value of our assets for purposes of the asset test will generally be determined by reference to the market price of our ADSs or ordinary shares, fluctuations in the market price of our ADSs or ordinary shares may cause us to continue being a PFIC for 2012 or subsequent taxable years.
 In estimating the value of our goodwill and other unbooked intangible assets we have taken into account our anticipated market capitalization following the closing of this offering.
 Among other matters, if our market capitalization is less than anticipated or subsequently declines, we may continue to be treated as a PFIC for one or more future taxable years.
-Under circumstances where revenues from activities that produce passive income significantly increase relative to our revenues from activities that produce non-passive income or where we determine not to deploy significant amounts of cash for active purposes, our risk of being classified as a PFIC for any given year may substantially increase.
-In addition, for purposes of determining whether we are a PFIC, we will be treated as owning a proportionate share of the assets and earning a proportionate share of the income of any other corporation in which we own, directly or indirectly, more than 25%, by value, of the stock.
-If it were determined that we are not the owner of Qianxiang Tiancheng, Qianxiang Wangjing, Qianxiang Changda a

-If we were to be or become classified as a PFIC, a U.S. Holder may incur significantly increased United States income tax on gain recognized on the sale or other disposition of the ADSs or ordinary shares and on the receipt of distributions on the ADSs or ordinary shares to the extent such gain or distribution is treated as an "excess distribution" under the United States federal income tax rules.
+Under circumstances where revenues from activities that produce passive income significantly increase relative to our revenues from activities that produce passive income significantly increase relative to our revenues from activities that produce passive income significantly increase relative to our revenues from activities that produce passive income significantly increase relative to our revenues from activities that produce passive income of where we determine not to deploy significant amounts of cash for active purposes, our risk of being classified as a PFIC for any given year may substantially increase.
+In addition, for purposes of determining whether we are a PFIC, we will be treated as owning a proportionate share of the receipt of distributions on the ADSs or ordinary shares to the extent such gain or distribution is treated as an "excess distribution" under the United States federal income tax rules.
 Alternatively, United States holders of PFIC shares can sometimes avoid the rules described above by electing to treat such PFIC as a "qualified electing fund."
 However, this option will not be available to U.S. Holders because, even if we were to be or become a PFIC, we do not intend to comply with the requirements necessary to permit U.S. Holders to make such election.
 If a U.S. Holder owns our ADSs or ordinary shares during any taxable year that we are a PFIC, the holder must file an annual report with the United States Internal Revenue Service, or the IRS.
 Each U.S. Holder is urged to consult its tax advisor concerning the United States federal income tax consequences of purchasing, holding and disposing of ADSs or ordinary shares if we are or become treated as a PFIC, including the possibility of making a mark-to-market election or "deemed sale" election and the unavailability of the election to treat us as a qualified electing fund.
-For more information see "Taxation-Material United States Federal Income Tax Considerations-Passive Foreign Investment Company Considerations" and "-Passive Foreign Investment Company Rules."
+For more information see "Taxation-Material United States Federal Income Tax Considerations-Passive Foreign Investment Company Rules."